GiovanniPeirone/PracticesCPP/README.md

 #PracticesCPP

-that are my practices beforse a programing olympics
+that are the practices beforse a programing olympics

 Download docs